resumejob/awesome-resume/README.md

 #### Backend

 - Developed team management module for in-house CRM system in PHP that helped managers to assign members and keep track of their performance by using comprehensive dashboards and reports.
+- Designed and implemented a fullstack solution to display XYZ in data centers worldwide.
+- Used A to roll out new features to production gradually and safely, it's applied to the Web, Android, and IOS.
 - Revamped the entire back-end/front-end structure of XXX that helped to increase the traffic from 1500 visits/day to 5000 visits/day.
 - Sourced, set up, and deployed Engineering order management system organizing and tracking support requests.
 - Optimized and analyzed modules written in Java to implement better software engineering practices
+- Collaborated with multiple teams such as the product managers and developers to clarify requirements, draft design proposals and implement the best option.
 - Established and launched XXX with animation styles to guide users on how to operate in Creative Tool section for XXX monthly active users.
+- Implement next generation cloud platform with X, Y, Z and docker in Multi Cloud to support business teams to scale their applications fast and efficiently.
 - Participated in the pre-launch stage and the construction of the back end for project XXX.
 - Optimized the distributed file system with a redesigned XXX to ensure cache consistency.
 - Reengineered multiple systems that fueled improvements to productivity, efficiency, uptime and accuracy for global business operations.
 Developed code, system design and test/QA plans for all solutions and often coordinated the national or international rollout.